Augusta GreenJackets (Giants) vs. Greensboro Grasshoppers (Marlins)

 WHERE: Lake Olmstead Stadium: directions

-WEATHER: Isolated thunderstorms and 78 degrees at game time with a 30 percent chance of rain: forecast
+WEATHER: Sunny and 81 degrees at game time with no chance of rain: forecast

 RADIO: ESPN Radio 1340 AM WYNF

 IN-GAME UPDATES: On Twitter (@BillyByler) or receive text alerts on your phone.

 STANDINGS: Augusta 33-27, 65-64 (3rd SAL Southern); Greensboro 30-29, 76-53 (t4th SAL Northern)

 HEAD-TO-HEAD: Augusta leads the season series 4-0 and the current series 1-0.

 PROBABLE STARTERS: GreenJackets RHP Danny Sandbrink (0-0, 2.25) vs. Grasshoppers LHP Andrew Heaney (0-1, 6.75).

 The casual fan will take a look at the South Atlantic League's Southern Division standings and see that the GreenJackets are 5.5 games out of first place with 10 to play.
 That doesn't sound very promising.
 But there's another way Augusta can get into the playoffs, and it may be a bit more likely to happen.